Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 Sacred Lakes

-Mount Kailash itself is sacred and the holiest in the world but the holy Kailash Parvat holds two sacred lakes; Mansarovar (God’s Lake) and Rakshas Taal (Demon’s Lake).
+Mount Kailash itself is sacred and the holiest in the world, but the holy Kailash Parvat holds two sacred lakes: Mansarovar (God’s Lake) and Rakshas Taal (Demon’s Lake).

 These two lakes are very different in terms of their shape and nature.
-Mansarovar is quiet and looks like the full moon while Rakshas Taal looks is in a crescent shape and violent in nature.
+Mansarovar is quiet and looks like the full moon, while Rakshas Taal looks is in a crescent shape and is violent in nature.
 It is the manifestation of the knowledge this holy Kailash Parvat holds, which shows the good and bad sides.

 The Parikrama of Mount Kailash & Lake Manasarovar

-As the holy Kailash Parvat is revered by Hindus as the residence of the supreme Lord Shiva, doing a circumambulation is the most auspicious and the complete way to worship the Lord Shiva and his consort Parvati.
+As the holy Kailash Parvat is revered by Hindus as the residence of the supreme Lord Shiva, doing a circumambulation is the most auspicious and complete way to worship the Lord Shiva and his consort Parvati.
 It will take 3-4 days to complete the 100 km-long Parikrama of Mt.
 Kailash and Mansarovar.

 Conclusion: